A young scientist who brings his dog and best friend Sparky back to life.

 - Literal Metaphor: A Dutch uncle is someone who issues frank, harsh, or severe comments and criticism in order to educate, encourage, or admonish someone; he insists that his niece Elsa is to be the star of the New Holland Dutch Day festival.

-- Meaningful Name: "Burgomeister" is the Dutch word for "Mayor."
+- Meaningful Name: "Burgermeister" is German for "Mayor.